 Privacy Policy

-We respect the privacy of the personal information you may provide to us when we deal with you.
+We respect the confidentiality and security of the personal information that you may provide to us.
 The way we manage your personal information is governed by the Privacy Act 1988 (Cth) (Privacy Act) and the Australian Privacy Principles (APPs) established under the Privacy Act.
-Please note that this Privacy Policy does not extend your rights or the Liver Foundation’s obligations beyond those defined in the Privacy Act.
+Please note that this Privacy Policy does not extend your rights or Liver Foundation’s obligations beyond those defined in the Privacy Act.
 If there is any inconsistency between this Privacy Policy and the Privacy Act, this Privacy Policy shall be interpreted to give effect to and comply with the Privacy Act.

 Whenever it is lawful and practicable, we may allow you the option of not identifying yourself when dealing with us.
 For example, general access to our website does not, and general telephone queries do not, require you to disclose personal information about yourself.
 However, there are parts of our website where we may need to collect personal information from you for a specific purpose – for example, to register you for any events that we organise or to receive information from us.